traefik/hub-static-analyzer-action/README.md

 ### Lint your manifests and display linting errors in the PR

 This is an example of how to configure this GitHub action to lint your manifests in `checkstyle` format.
-The [Publish Checkstyle Report Action](https://github.com/Juuxel/publish-checkstyle-report) is used to display the `chweckstyle` errors as inline code annotations.
+The [Publish Checkstyle Report Action](https://github.com/Juuxel/publish-checkstyle-report) is used to display the `checkstyle` errors as inline code annotations.

 ```yaml